kalppi/gps-visualizer/README.md

 # gps-visualizer

-Parses coordinates and times into separate journeys and visualizes them.
-Can be used as a react component, or build as standalone.
+Parses coordinate and time data into separate journeys and visualizes them.
+Can be used as a react component, or built as standalone.

 ## Using as a react component